 Mapping digital climate adaptation

-In the first phase of the project (2023), we are carrying out a comprehensive mapping of digital platforms for climate services and resilience, documenting how the digital is entering global adaptation policy discourses and initiatives, identifying key sectors of applications, technologies and narratives, as well as actors and coalitions.
+We are carrying out a comprehensive mapping of digital platforms for climate services and resilience, documenting how the digital is entering global adaptation policy discourses and initiatives, identifying key sectors of applications, technologies and narratives, as well as actors and coalitions.
+Explore our findings and open access repository here.

 Case Study – Rural India